litmuschaos/litmus-docs/website/docs/litmus-installation.md

 - The litmus infra components will be placed in this namespace.

-**Note**: The chaos operator can be placed in any namespace, though it is typically placed in "litmus".
+**Note**: The chaos control plane can be placed in any namespace, though it is typically placed in "litmus".

 ```bash
 root@demo:~# kubectl create ns litmus
 namespace/litmus created
 ```

-#### Step-3: Install the litmus chaos operator and CRDs
+#### Step-3: Install the litmus chaos control plane and CRDs

 ```bash
 root@demo:~# helm install chaos litmuschaos/litmus-2-0-0-beta --namespace=litmus --devel